HaxeFoundation/nekovm.org/www/pages/specs.md

 }
 ```

-Every time an exception is catched, the //exception stack// is stored and can be retrieved using the builtin `$excstack()`.
+Every time an exception is catched, the *exception stack* is stored and can be retrieved using the builtin `$excstack()`.
 It contains the filenames and positions of the different calls between the `try` and the place the exception was raised.

 ```neko
 try